Arnaud293/Projet4_OC_LaPanthere/README.md

 * Meta tag optimization
 * Addition of a description of about 70 characters using relevant keywords
 * Removal of irrelevant information, which may in particular be considered as black hat
-* Simply add alt tag on img
+* Simply add alt tag on img.